 Worthy Stop #2- St. George, Utah

 If after exploring the Valley of Fire, you decide that you want to rest up before adventuring to Zion National Park then stay in St. George, Utah.
-Most people completely miss this town on their way to Zion, however, they are plenty of great hikes, views, and good eats to be had.
+A big mistake most people completely miss is skipping this town on their way to Zion.
+However, they are plenty of great hikes, views, and good eats to be had.
 Take a look at our stay in St. George, Utah to add to your road trip list!